In a Nutshell -- The Sequential Parameter Optimization Toolbox: Response Surface Methodology (RSM)

-\begin{example}[Path of the steepest descent] First, we create some design points and compute observations at design points.
-Then, using \Rcode{buildRSM()}, the response surface model is build.
-The function \Rcode{descentSpotRSM()} returns the path of the steepest descent. \begin{knitrout} \definecolor{shadecolor}{rgb}{0.969, 0.969, 0.969}\begin{kframe}
+First, we create some design points and compute observations at design points.
+Then, using \texttt{buildRSM()}, the response surface model is build.
+The function \texttt{descentSpotRSM()} returns the path of the steepest descent.